 Which houseplant to choose?

-While garden centres wring their hands over how to get younger people gardening, the cash registers of those selling house plants are ringing (with the hard-earned pennies of Generation Rent).
+When garden centres were wringing their hands over how to get younger people gardening, the cash registers of those selling house plants were already ringing (with the hard-earned pennies of Generation Rent).

 However, I don’t live in London.
 Most garden centre displays of house plants don’t really inspire me.